davidchuen12/Group_22/README.md

 - [*Q2] The system would be able to output the number of table available and the number of customers inside the restaurant.   (done)
 - [*Q3] The system should be able to output a 2D image to show which of the table is occupied or available and how many seats of that table is occupied or available.  (done)
 - [*Q4] The system would be able read an input of 'release' and 'occupied' and make a new 2D plan image to show which of the table is occupied or available and the situation of the seats immediately .
 The system will suggestion some tables for users to choose which table they would like to sit.
-- [Q4.5]When each table is at least occupied by 1 person,the situation will become 'all_table occupied state'  and the system will automatically assign the extra customers to each table.*The system will not assign or suggest different group of customers sit into same table until all tables is occuiped and become all_table occupied state'. (done)
+- [Q4.5] When each table is at least occupied by 1 person, the situation will become 'all_table occupied state' and the system will automatically assign the extra customers to each table. *The system will not assign or suggest different group of customers sit into same table until all tables is occuiped and become 'all_table occupied state'. (done)
 - [*Q5] The system would be able to read an input of number of a group of customer ( n ) and the table they would like to sit and asign them to that table.If the number is larger than the size of the table,the system would remind the user to asign table for (n-table_size) more customers until there is no more customer waiting for a table. (done)
 - [*Q6] The system should be able to notify the waiter for tables occupied for too long. *The system will notify the waiter how many customer in which table may occupy the table for too long when the restaurant is full or have not enough seats. (done)
 - [Q7] The system should be able to assign different number of people into one table (eg. 2 people and 2 people, or 1 person and 3 people) into a four people size table if needed.  (done)